-In reality, this is not a bird for novices.
-Even pigeon fanciers and experienced bird owners need to ensure they have the space and time needed to dedicate to these majestic creatures.
+Strikingly beautiful and intelligent, the Victoria crowned pigeon is a fascinating ground bird to watch.
+It is common to see at a zoo or aviary.
+Although this is a gentle bird, it is not a bird for novices.
+Even pigeon fanciers and experienced bird owners need to ensure they have the dedicated space and time required by these majestic creatures.

 Origin and History